 By more effectively utilizing scheduled outages, and by implementing major design modifications, the Authority has reduced the need for extended maintenance downtime and increased the overall reliability of all of its generating facilities.
-In addition, the Authority anticipates that by including the EcoEléctrica and AES-PR facilities in the Authority's equivalent availability statistics, the Authority's total system equivalent availability will improve even further over time.
+In addition, the Authority anticipates that by including the EcoEléctrica and AES-PR facilities will help the Authority improve its availability even further over time.
 The additional reserve capacity represented by these two cogeneration facilities gives the Authority more flexibility in scheduling maintenance periods on its own generation facilities and favorably affect the System's equivalent availability.
-As a result, total production plant availability increased from an average of 72% in fiscal year 1995, to an average of 81% in fiscal year 2003, and for the twelve months ended March 31, 2004.
+As a result, total production plant availability increased from an average of 72% in fiscal year 1995, to an average of 81% in fiscal years 2003 and 2004, and of 85% during the twelve months ended on December 31, 2004.
 The Authority calculates that each percentage point increase of System availability is equivalent to adding approximately 90 MW of available capacity to the System.